-5. Tenderize Your Meat
+5. Tenderize your meat

+This food hack solves a problem and adds an extra layer of flavor.
 If you add fresh pineapple juice or crushed pineapple to your meat marinades, not only will it lend the meat its natural sweetness, but it will also perfectly tenderize it.

 If you don't know already, pickle juice is great to boost the flavor in potato salad, brine meats, and even add a little interest to your cocktails.
 However, it's greatest contribution to the culinary world might be its ability to make your homemade bread tangy and fluffy.

-7. Breakfast for a Crowd
+7. Breakfast for a crowd

 Have to feed a crowd for breakfast?
 Sheet pan eggs are your new best friend.
 Simply mix like you would scramble, pour onto a sheet pan, and bake until the desired consistency is reached.

-8. Don’t Dot your Butter – Sprinkle it
+8. Don't dot your butter, sprinkle it

 The next time a recipe calls for you to "dot" butter on top of a casserole (it makes the dish richer and helps it brown better in the oven), try sprinkling it instead.